mike-engel/bkmrkd/README.md

 ## saving

 Simply drag the bookmarklet to your bookmarks bar and click it on a webpage you want to save.
 Simple.

+# migrating from 1.0 to 2.0

+I don't think there are enough instances of bkmrkd (plus it didn't work that well) to warrant an upgrade guide.
+If you want one though, let me know and I'll create a guide.
+You can also check out migrating from mongodb to rethinkdb.

 # running in a production environment
 So you want to run this for real.
 On the web.
 That's awesome.
 Everyone will want this to be setup differently, but this is how I've approached it.